 Leaves and flowers

-The flowers contain the same slurry of chemicals but have a much more concentrated level of the resin, which is where the majority of the THC-A and terpenes are held.
+The flowers contain the same slurry of chemicals but have a much more concentrated level of the resin, which is where the majority of the THC-A and terpenes are stored.

 The root of the cannabis plant has been used in the distant past as medicine, especially for pain or injury as a topical application.
-It has not had much of a history in nutrition however and currently the roots are the least studied part of the plant.
-Science is still searching for details about the nutritional and medicinal values locked away in the small web-like roots.
+It has not had much of a history in nutrition, however, and currently the roots are the least studied part of the plant.

 - Andre, C. M., Hausman, J., & Guerriero, G. (2016).
 Cannabis sativa: The Plant of the Thousand and One Molecules.
 Frontiers in Plant Science, 7. doi:10.3389/fpls.2016.00019